Tigers vs. Guardians Player Props Betting Odds

 Ramírez Stats

 - Ramirez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .278 with a double, three walks and an RBI.
+In his last five games he is hitting .278 with a double, three walks and an RBI.

 Ramírez Recent Games